exoad/easy_scriptx/README.md

 # Additional Notes

 This repository's scripts primarily uses the `apt` packager to install and handle tasks, but I will gladly incorporate the installation or usage of other packagers if necessary or if perferred by the user.

+# Risks

+Please note, if you are using an unsupported architecture, you should take extreme caution when using the commands within the code by simply copying and pasting them into your terminal.

+[FOR MOST SCRIPTS] The scripts are intended to exit when an architecture of `ARM` is detected.
+This for your system's integrity, and the authors of the script(s) will take no responsibility if the program installed or installing crashes your system due to an unsupported architecture.